viamrobotics/docs/docs/program/extend/custom-components-remotes.md

 Once you have coded your custom component and configured the remote servers, you can control and monitor your component with the Viam SDKs, like any other component.

-For example:

-- You have a robotic arm that is not one of the models supported by [Viam's arm component](/components/arm/), and you want to integrate it with Viam.
+For example, you may have a robotic arm that is not one of the models supported by [Viam’s arm component](/components/arm/), and you want to integrate it with Viam.
-- You create a custom component and register the new arm model with a Viam SDK.
+To use is with Viam, you can create a custom component and register the new arm model with a Viam SDK.
-- You control it remotely as part of your robot.
+Then you can control it as part of your robot with the same [API methods](/components/arm/#api) available for [arm models built-in to the RDK](/components/arm/#configuration).

 This example is available in the [Python SDK documentation](https://python.viam.dev/examples/example.html#subclass-a-component).